 - Cannabis use for medical purposes Amendment Bill 2014 – Joint submission with MSA – February 2015

 - Victorian law reform commissions medicinal cannabis issues paper – Joint submission with MSA – April 2015

 Therapeutic Goods Administration

-- Cannabinoids rescheduling TGA February 2016 joint submission
+- Cannabinoids rescheduling TGA joint submission with MSA – February 2016